- When you try to run bootrec while logged in to Windows 11, the Command Prompt would read that it is not recognized.

 If you’re getting Bootrec is not recognized in Windows 11 the steps above should be able to help you.

-Remember to use the force shutdown method only in case of emergencies since this could harm the OS if it’s currently working fine.
+Remember to use the force shutdown method only in emergencies since this could harm the OS if it works fine.

-After using this solution, check if the bootrec /fixboot not recognized file system error message is still there.
+After using this solution, check if the bootrec /fixboot not recognized file system error message remains.

 How does Startup Repair work in Windows 11?